Manitoba Public Insurance

 Manitoba Public Insurance Corporation (MPI) is the non-profit Crown corporation which administers public auto insurance, motor vehicle registration, and driver licensing in Manitoba.
-Established by the Government of Manitoba in 1971, it is headquartered in the provincial capital Winnipeg.
+Established by the Government of Manitoba in 1971, it is headquartered in Winnipeg.

+History

+MPl was created on November 1, 1971, as a result of the Manitoba Automobile Insurance Committee Report, which recommended a public auto insurance system to provide universally available, basic compulsory insurance.

+MPI's mission to provide exceptional coverage and service, affordable rates, and safer roads through effective public auto insurance.
+The corporation aims to guarantee access to basic automobile insurance for all Manitobans, set fair rates and premiums, and promote road safety and prevent traffic collisions.

+Operations

-MPI has 21 claim centres, two customer service centres in 13 locations across Manitoba.
-Driver and Vehicle Licensing (DVL) is available through 147 agents in 123 communities, including 100 photo licensing agencies, and mobile testing units that service 69 communities.
-MPI partners with more than 300 independent insurance brokers in Manitoba.
+MPI has claim and service centres in 12 communities across the province, and services are also available at approximately 300 independent insurance brokers across Manitoba.

-As of fall 2014, MPI offers a Winter Tire Financing Program that allows policy holders to finance new Winter Tires and Rims (along with other approved services) up to a maximum of $2,000.00 for a repayment period of one to four years.

-Autopac

 The basic automobile insurance product offered by MPI is known more informally as Autopac.
 Basic automobile insurance is compulsory in Manitoba and is only available through MPI.
 Extension insurance products (lower deductibles, increased insurance coverage, etc.) are sold in competition with the private sector.

-In 2011, a typical workday saw approximately CAN$2.4 million in Autopac claims, and 1,109 reported Autopac claims.
+In fiscal year 2024/25, a typical workday saw 1,121 claims reported and approximately $4.8 million in paid claims.